HazyResearch/deepdive/examples/spouse/README.md

     implementation "udf/map_person_mention.py" handles tsv lines.
 ```

-We'll write a simple UDF in Python that will tag spans of contiguous tokens with the NER tag "PERSON" as person mentions (i.e. we'll essentially rely on CoreNLP's NER module).
+We'll write a simple UDF in Python that will tag spans of contiguous tokens with the NER tag "PERSON" as person mentions (i.e., we'll essentially rely on CoreNLP's NER module).
-Note that we've already used a bash script as a UDF, and indeed any programming language can be used (DeepDive will just check the path specified in the top line, e.g. `#!/usr/bin/env python`)/
+Note that we've already used a bash script as a UDF, and indeed any programming language can be used (DeepDive will just check the path specified in the top line, e.g., `#!/usr/bin/env python`)/
 However DeepDive provides some convenient utilities for Python UDFs which handle all IO encoding/decoding.
 To write our UDF, we'll start by specifying that our UDF will handle tsv lines (as specified in the DDlog above);
 additionally we'll specify the exact type schema of both input and output, which DeepDive will check for us: